dmarrazzo/rh-bpm-notes/coding-tips.md

     </dependency>
 ```

 **Optional** tag should avoid the propagation of the dependency in chain.
-Not sure if it has impact on kieserver runtime.
+It's useful in case the code is in the Business Central.

 ## Insert Variable in Working Memory of a Process

 Example

     kcontext.getKnowledgeRuntime().insert( application );

+## Adding a signal listener

+        import org.jbpm.process.instance.ProcessInstance;

+        (...)
+		InternalProcessRuntime processRuntime = (InternalProcessRuntime) processInstance.getKnowledgeRuntime().getProcessRuntime();
+		SignalManager signalManager = processRuntime.getSignalManager();
+		signalManager.addEventListener("test", listener);

+## Catching a closing process instance

+It's possible to ask a process to sent a signal when it complete:

+		piImpl.setSignalCompletion(true);

+`piImpl` is a `org.jbpm.workflow.instance.impl.WorkflowProcessInstanceImpl` that you can retrieve from the kieSession.

+Conventionally, it sends a signal with the following *SignalRef*: `processInstanceCompleted:#{processInstanceId}`.

+The event payload is the `RuleFlowProcessInstance`, where it's possible to retrieve all the information on the closing instance.

 ## Multi thread tolerance